 4. Explore the FREE California African American Museum.

 See 4,000 artifacts documenting black history, including paintings, sculpture and film.
 Check hours.

 5. Check out events at the famous Los Angeles Memorial Coliseum.

 Learn about the history of Exposition Park, including the host of two Olympic Games.

 Exposition Park was originally known as Agricultural Park when it opened in 1876.
-It had a fairground to display farmers' produce, and a racetrack used for camel, dog, bike and car races.
+It had a fairground where farmers sold their produce, and a racetrack used for camel, dog, bike and car races.

 Know before you go